Trying to Love Two Women

-"Trying to Love Two Women" is a song written by Sonny Throckmorton, and recorded by American country music group The Oak Ridge Boys.
-It was released in April 1980 as the first single from the album Together.
-The song was The Oak Ridge Boys' third number one hit on the Billboard country chart.
-The single stayed at number one for one week and spent a total of twelve weeks on the chart.
+"Trying to Love Two Women" is a song written by Sonny Throckmorton, and recorded by The Oak Ridge Boys.
+It was released in April 1980 as the first single from Together.
+It was The Oak Ridge Boys' third number one hit on the Billboard country chart.
+The single stayed at number one for a week and spent a total of twelve weeks on the chart.